As an Oregon landlord, understanding the Fair Housing Act is critical when operating an ethical and successful property renting business.

 What Is the Federial Fair Housing Act, and What Does It Cover in Oregon Specifically?

-The federal Fair Housing law that was passed in 1968 as part of the Civil Rights Act.
+The federal Fair Housing Act was passed in 1968 as part of the Civil Rights Act.
 It prohibits discrimination in real estate and housing transactions based on race, national origin, religion, sex, familial status, or disability.

-The Fair Housing law requires all landlords in Oregon to provide equal access to housing choice and prohibits illegal housing discrimination.
-Additionally, Oregon has expanded its landlord tenant law to prevent discrimination beyond what is required by federal law.
+Fair Housing laws require all landlords in Oregon to provide equal access to housing choice and prohibits illegal housing discrimination.
+Additionally, the Fair Housing Council of Oregon has expanded its landlord tenant law to prevent discrimination beyond what is required by federal law.
 Under Oregon state law, it is also illegal to discriminate against a person in housing based on marital status and sexual orientation.

 All and all, it was put in place to ensure fair housing for all persons in the state.

-Additionally, landlords must make reasonable modifications for persons with mental or physical disabilities to provide equal access to housing.
-Furthermore, Oregon has adopted the practice of "source of income protection," which means that a landlord cannot reject an applicant based solely on their source of income (e.g., disability benefits, Social Security).
+Additionally, as a landlord, you must make reasonable modifications for any person with a mental or physical disability to provide equal access to housing.
+Furthermore, Oregon has adopted the practice of "source of income protection," which means that you cannot reject an applicant based solely on their source of income (e.g., disability benefits, Social Security).

 What Do Fair Housing Laws Prohibit in Oregon?

-The FHA, as enacted in Oregon, prohibits housing discrimination based on certain protected classes.
+The FHA, as enacted in Oregon and enforced by the Fair Housing Council of Oregon, prohibits housing discrimination based on certain protected classes.
 The protected classes under the FHA in Oregon are:

 Race